fredgibbs/fredgibbs.github.io/about.md

 My earlier research focused on premodern toxicology, particularly late medieval and early modern medical literature on poison.
 I wrote a really boring [book](https://www.routledge.com/Poison-Medicine-and-Disease-in-Late-Medieval-and-Early-Modern-Europe/Gibbs/p/book/9781472420398) about it.
 But it's really useful if you're into that sort of thing.

-When I'm not experimenting with new digital essay formats, I like trying to grow food, start (and occasionally finish) DIY remodeling projects, and make awkward [posters](/posters).
+When I'm not experimenting with new digital essay formats, I like trying to grow food, start (and occasionally finish) DIY remodeling projects, and make awkward [event flyers](/portfolio/flyers).

 # History